Master of Divinity (MDiv): Prepare for Ministry Leadership - Princeton Theological Seminary

 Beyond the classroom, engage in experience-based learning that fits your calling and prepares you to serve compassionately and wisely in an ever-changing world.

-• Field education experiences immerse you in opportunities to lead worship, provide pastoral care, train volunteers, teach, or craft liturgy.
-Engage in at least two field education placements.
-With close to 300 field education sites to explore, you have the chance to go beyond the classroom to answer the critical questions of our time.
-In settings ranging from schools and churches to nonprofit organizations and farms, lead worship, provide pastoral care, train volunteers, teach, or craft liturgy.
+• Field education experiences immerse you in opportunities to lead, innovate, and learn in a variety of church-related sites.
+Engage in at least one funded field education placement with a concurrent practicum with funding support for an additional elective.
+With close to 200 field education sites to explore, you have the chance to go beyond the classroom to answer the critical questions of our time.
+In settings ranging from schools and churches to nonprofit organizations and farms, lead worship, provide pastoral care, train volunteers, teach, advocate, craft liturgy and more.

 • The Alternative Context Requirement seeks to provide ministry experience, skills, and competence in cross-cultural contexts.
 You can meet this requirement through a travel course or a field education placement in a location significantly different from your own.